SoftUni-Internal/interactive-content/EN/01-Internet-Explained/04-Internet-Protocol.md

 # IP Address

-The internet consists of **billions** of computers that are connected.
+The Internet consists of **billions** of computers that are connected.

 For every computer to be recognizable, it must have a **unique** way of identification.